 That means the average family stands to save $1,524 in premiums each year just by switching to an HDHP.

-Your HSA contributions aren’t lost; anything you contribute to an HSA is available for you to buy qualified medical products and services tax-free.
+You never lose your HSA contributions.
+Anything you put into an HSA is available for qualified medical products and services.
+You can buy them tax-free.
 That saves you between 20% and 40% in healthcare costs right there, compared to paying them out of pocket.

 2. Tax savings

-HSAs enjoy the most favorable tax treatment of any tax-favored savings vehicle in the U.S. tax code available to individuals.
+HSAs have the best tax benefits of any tax-favored savings option in the U.S. tax code for individuals.
 They offer a triple tax benefit:

-This is a significant benefit right there: if you never need medical treatment, you still save over $1,600 per year just in immediate first-year tax savings alone, based on the 25% tax bracket.
+This is a nice benefit: if you never need medical care, you still save over $1,600 per year.
+This is from first-year tax savings alone, based on a 25% tax bracket.

-If you’re self-employed or over age 55, you can save even more.
+If you are self-employed or over age 55, you can save even more.

 Click Here to Learn More About Health Savings Accounts and HDHPs